-Arizona Watershed Map (see page 23)
+Arizona Watershed Map (see page 28)

 Type the project title at the bottom of the map.
-Indicate the location of your project on the map and ensure that your markings are clearly visible on the electronic and hard copy submitted.
-In addition, provide a map of the project area with Township/Range/Sections clearly identified.
+Indicate the location of your project on the map and ensure that your markings are clearly visible on the electronic copy submitted.
+In addition, provide a map of the project area with Township(s)/Range(s)/Section(s) clearly identified.